Quasars can Signpost Supermassive Black Hole Binaries: Summary and Conclusion

 To summarize, using current observations of quasars and the GWB we constrain the number of genuine binary quasars in the CRTS binary candidate catalog.
-We then quantify whether or not there could be an excess of SMBHBs among the quasar population.
-We find that, indeed, SMBHBs are up to seven times more likely to be found in quasars than in random massive galaxies.
-We thus conclude that quasars may signpost SMBHBs emitting nHz GWs, and should be the primary targets of CW searches with PTAs.
-Additionally, upcoming time-domain surveys such as Vera C. Rubin LSST will be crucial for improving constraints on the binary quasar population.
+We find the majority of the catalog are likely to be false positives.
+We then determine if an excess of SMBHBs among the quasar population can be ruled out, given that only a few CRTS candidates may be genuine.
+Nonetheless, we find that SMBHBs are up to five times more likely to be found in quasars than in random massive galaxies.
+We thus conclude that if even just a few of the CRTS candidates are genuine, quasars may signpost SMBHBs emitting nHz GWs.
+Quasars should therefore be prioritized as targets for CW searches with PTAs, which will be crucial for constraining the binary quasar population.

-The authors thank Matthew Graham, Meg Davis, Deborah Good, Bjorn Larsen, London Wilson, Jessie Runnoe, Caitlin Witt, Luke Kelley, Joe Lazio, Joe Simon, Jennifer Wallace, Skylar Wright, Nikko Cleri, and Daniel Sniffin.
+The authors thank the referee for their keen interest in this work and insightful comments, which helped make this work more robust.
+The authors also thank Matthew Graham, Meg Davis, Deborah Good, Bjorn Larsen, London Wilson, Jessie Runnoe, Caitlin Witt, Luke Kelley, Joe Lazio, Joe Simon, Jennifer Wallace, Skylar Wright, Nikko Cleri, and Daniel Sniffin.
 This research was supported in part by the National Science Foundation under Grants NSF PHY-2020265, and AST-2106552.
 The Flatiron Institute is supported by the Simons Foundation.
 JRT acknowledges support from NSF grants CAREER-1945546, AST-2009539, and AST-2108668.

-\software{ astroquery \citep{ginsburg_astroquery_2019}, astropy \citep{astropycollaboration_astropy_2013,astropycollaboration_astropy_2018}, corner \citep{foreman-mackey_corner_2016}, emcee \citep{foreman-mackey_emcee_2013}, jupyter \citep{kluyver_jupyter_2016}, matplotlib \citep{hunter_matplotlib_2007}, nHzGWs \citep{mingarelli_chiaramingarelli_2017}, numpy \citep{harris_array_2020}, pandas \citep{mckinney_data_2010,thepandasdevelopmentteam_pandasdev_2022}, pymc \citep{wiecki_pymcdevs_2023}, scipy \citep{virtanen_scipy_2020}, seaborn \citep{waskom_seaborn_2021} }
+\software{ astroquery \citep{ginsburg_astroquery_2019}, astropy \citep{astropycollaboration_astropy_2013,astropycollaboration_astropy_2018}, corner \citep{foreman-mackey_cornerpy_2016}, emcee \citep{foreman-mackey_emcee_2013}, jupyter \citep{kluyver_jupyter_2016}, matplotlib \citep{hunter_matplotlib_2007}, nHzGWs \citep{mingarelli_chiaramingarelli_2017}, numpy \citep{harris_array_2020}, pandas \citep{mckinney_data_2010,thepandasdevelopmentteam_pandasdev_2022}, pymc \citep{wiecki_pymcdevs_2023}, scipy \citep{virtanen_scipy_2020}, seaborn \citep{waskom_seaborn_2021} }